Admission in Norway Institutions

 2: Exchange students

-Eligibility for exchange and fellowship programmes is usually determined on the basis of national and regional bilateral
+Eligibility for exchange and fellowship programs is usually determined on the basis of national and regional bilateral agreements and fulfillment of quota requirements.

 Applying For visa